 The Department of Economics is committed to providing support to our research students for the facilitation and dissemination of their research.
 This includes presenting at conferences, payments to experimental subjects, attending training courses, and purchasing software (subject to approval).

-Additional doctoral training opportunities for postgraduate research students are offered by the School of Arts and Social Sciences and the South East Network for Social Sciences Doctoral Training Partnership.
+Additional doctoral training opportunities for postgraduate research students are offered by the School of Policy & Global Affairs and the South East Network for Social Sciences Doctoral Training Partnership.

 Research students may take modules in this Programme free of charge if they are relevant to their research.

 The City Doctoral College offers City-wide research and teaching related activities, which contribute to research student development.

 The Department of Economics comprises of close to 30 academic staff members, visiting lecturers, and undergraduate, postgraduate and research students.

 Our academic staff members are experienced economists.
 They in addition to teaching, undertake research and lead research projects in a wide range of topics.
 They also act as consultants to public institutions and private companies.

 You can approach all staff members, not only your supervisors, to talk about your research or career planning.

 The Department of Economics runs two active seminar series – one external and one internal.
 Both seminar series run in Autumn and Spring terms.
 The attendance of both seminar series by full-time research students is compulsory, and active participation in discussions is encouraged.

 When considering potential applicants, we attach great importance both to the applicant's academic profile.
 We also consider the fit between their research proposal and the expertise of the academic staff.